Methanol in blood of teens who died in South African tavern

 The teenagers died at the Enyobeni tavern in East London’s Scenery Park township in the early hours of June 26, shocking the country and resulting in several investigations by the police and liquor license authorities.

-Many of the teens were found dead in the tavern, with their bodies strewn across tables and couches while others died after they were rushed to nearby health facilities.
+Many of the teens, ranging in age between 13 and 17, were found dead in the tavern, with their bodies strewn across tables and couches.
+Others died after they were rushed to nearby health facilities.

 South Africa’s police will be guided by the final results of the toxicology analysis to determine whether anyone will face criminal charges for the 21 deaths, national police minister Bheki Cele has said.